Meet Jeff Steen, PhD Candidate

 "I am committed to inviting conversations about race, privilege, and class.
 Commitment to action needs to happen in our field in more radical ways,” Steen states.
 Reflecting on the values that inform his teaching, Dr. Selena Rodgers, Fulbright Scholar and a mentor of Steen’s, states, “His imprint – social justice, integrity, and activism – resonates with each student scholar he encounters."

-CLAFH Director and professor Vincent Guilamo-Ramos, "Jeff is an outstanding PhD student and social work educator.
+CLAFH Director and professor Vincent Guilamo-Ramos said, "Jeff is an outstanding PhD student and social work educator.
 Countless students will benefit from the opportunity to learn from this exceptional emerging social welfare scholar committed to social justice, excellence in the classroom, and rigorous research and scholarship."

 Steen expresses excitement about Silver’s doctoral program and resulting opportunities.
 "Reflecting on mentorship and student support, Directors Dr. Ramos and Genielle Salazar, and former administrator Mike McCaw have provided me with invaluable guidance.
 During moments of academic success and personal struggle, their thoughtfulness and compassion have demonstrated a belief in my abilities that has made it possible for me to persevere through the difficulties of doctoral education."